bazilevs31/bazilevs31.github.io/_posts/2017-11-05-Morning-routine.markdown

 ## Morning routine

-7 am, and my alarm clock goes on.
+7 am, and my alarm clock goes off.

 I don't like alarms; I prefer to wake to up naturally.
 But today I have to wake up early and can't afford to sleep in.